junebug12851/random-ai-prompt/README.md

 1. Make sure git is installed
 2. Make sure NodeJS is installed, version doesn't matter.
 [Link Here](https://nodejs.org)
+3. Make sure to run WebUI with the command line parameters `--api`, this will be in your `webui-user.bat` file if your on Windows __**Very Important**__
-3. Open a terminal in a folder of choice and run these commands
+4. Open a terminal in a folder of choice and run these commands

 ```
 git clone https://github.com/junebug12851/random-ai-prompt.git